ykwei7/StreakBot/README.md

 <img width="208" alt="image" src="https://user-images.githubusercontent.com/60681330/183230594-5ca301ae-ae6e-4557-986b-e5882d321dfb.png">

-Users can track the streaks for each habit and provides a motivation to keep the streak going.
+Users can track the streaks for each habit and the increasing streak sets a motivation to work towards the magical number of 30.

 ## Learning Points